-Ground vertical deformation rate around Takeo Junction of Nagasaki Expressway where a large landslide occurred in Aug.
-2019.
-The red rectangle denotes the landslide area.
-The results were obtained by using SAR images of period from 2017 to heavy rain in 2018.
-This indicates a significant deformation started after the heavy rain in 2018 because a big hole is observed due to the large deformation.
-Urban / regional analysis utilizing geospatial information for policy management We are not only grasping the current situation and issues of cities / regions, but also considering how to formulate and manage policies based on evidence from urban / regional analysis utilizing geospatial information.
+Reconstructed 3D map of the construction site in the above simulator.
+The achieved accuracy of objects is less than 10 cm.
+Urban / regional analysis utilizing geospatial information for policy management

+We are not only grasping the current situation and issues of cities / regions, but also considering how to formulate and manage policies based on evidence from urban / regional analysis utilizing geospatial information.
 As an example, we estimate the causal effect of undergrounding and utility pole removal projects on nearby land prices by utilizing geospatial data on the track records.
 Moreover, we consider how to improve these projects in the near future.

-Comparison of the increase rate in land prices by undergrounding and utility pole removal projects considering the timing of the project start, underground work, and removal Research on improving the accuracy of land cover classification The land cover classification map created from satellite images has various potential applications, such as assessing the impact of climate change and monitoring disaster situations.
-However, the process of creating this map involves uncertainty, which can result in insufficient degrees of accuracy.
-In order to enhance the precision of land cover classification, we are conducting research on the development of a new classification method based on set theory, as well as methods for ensuring the quality of validation data used for evaluating map accuracy.
+Comparison of the increase rate in land prices by undergrounding and utility pole removal projects considering the timing of the project start, underground work, and removal Development of machine learning and AI for map generation from satellite images The land cover classification map generated from satellite images are used for various purposes from local scale to global scale, such as assessing the impact of climate change, monitoring disaster situations, urbanization, and so on.
+In the map generation process, ML (machine learning) and AI (Artificial Intelligence) are used as classifiers.
+In order to generate more reasonable and accurate land cover classification maps, we conduct the research about a new classifier development and combinations of existing classifiers.